Sauk Creek Neighborhood Association

 - Creates a sense of community among residents.

 - Sponsors social events and neighborhood activities.

 Membership to the association is voluntary.
 Neighbors are encouraged to join but are not required to do so.

 Why Should I Join?

 Become a member and have access to many great services:

-- E-Mail Notifications - Timely communication of neighborhood issues, especially crime incidents.
+- E-Mail Notifications - Timely communication of neighborhood issues and events

 - Quarterly Newsletter - Information on news and events in the neighborhood and community.